 Good morning!
 I am so blessed with wonder at the way love works and how its energy is unstoppable.
-There are many things we don’t understand in life, we get so caught up in our literal walk that, at times, we miss the magic.
+There are many things we don’t understand in life, we get so caught up in our literal walk that, at times, we miss the mystery.
 There was a day in February, that was a powerful reminder of how Spirit works, and how, if we are watching and expecting the miracle, we realize it is already there for us.

 The forecast was a major snowstorm, up and down the western coast from California to Canada.
 But, everything was in place for shooting the teaser reel for “Sacajawea, The Windcatcher.”
 (So much goes into arranging and setting up a shoot, even for a 2-minute teaser.
 From insurance to actors, to locations to crew – it is an enormous feat.)
 Yet, the forecast for the next day was the worst winter storm of the season.
 What to do?

-That evening, as we looked out to the Great Water, we saw a cloud formation of a woman in a hooded coat reaching her hands across the sky, and on the opposing side, we saw another figure reaching back.
+That evening, as we looked out to the Great Water, we saw a cloud formation of a woman in a hooded coat reaching her hands across the sky, and on the opposing side, we saw another ethereal figure reaching back.
 We remembered, at that moment, even if we weren’t sure in our minds, to look for the miracle, and we saw the message… “Do not give up!”